PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

   Also known as preprocessor directives - instructions that are processed before compilation of the C++ code begins.
 Directives start with `#` and must lie at the top of the document.
 Used for including files (`#include`), such as libraries, and defining {term}`macros`(`#define`), and conditional compilation (`#if`, `#ifdef`, `#ifndef`).

 Dynamic Memory
   Memory that is allocated during runtime using `new`; and deallocated using `delete`.
+A computer's RAM must be large enough to accomodate all the objects created during run-time.

 Embedded Programs
   Programs written on computers and then transferred onto an embedded microprocessor in a device to control its function - also called firmware.
 The embedded program is an integrated part of the device and not directly accessible by the user.